-- The coach/advisor has the right to develop and enforce rules and regulations that are necessary to maintain a well-balanced climate for each activity.
+- 1. The student will not demonstrate unsportsmanlike conduct. - 2.
+The coach has the right to develop and enforce rules and regulations that are necessary to maintain a well-balanced climate for each activity.
 These rules and regulations must be consistent with board policies, be approved by the Athletic Director and be on file prior to the start of the season.
-Each participant will be given a copy of these rules. - Each participant is responsible for his/her equipment and uniforms.
-All equipment and uniforms must be returned to the coach/advisor or be paid for in full for new replacement. - Students must behave in an appropriate manner while participating in the extracurricular activity.
-Such actions as, but not limited to, insubordination, fighting, negative attitudes, inappropriate language or gestures are in violation of the code of conduct. - Students must follow all rules and regulations listed in the Granville Schools Student Code of Conduct. - Any student serving a suspension (in or out of school) or Saturday school may not participate in extracurricular activities that day.
-If a contest is held on the same afternoon or evening as the day ending a suspension or Saturday School, participation is up to the discretion of the coach. - Students are not exempt from Saturday school because of activity participation or practice.
+Each participant will be given a copy of these rules. - 3.
+Each participant is responsible for his/her equipment and uniforms.
+All equipment and uniforms must be returned to the coach/advisor or be paid for in full for new replacement. - 4.
+Students must behave in an appropriate manner while participating in the extracurricular activity.
+Such actions as, but not limited to, insubordination, fighting, negative attitudes, inappropriate language or gestures are in violation of the code of conduct. - 5.
+Students must follow all rules and regulations listed in the Granville Schools Student Code of Conduct. - 6.
+Any student serving an out-of-school suspension may not participate in extracurricular activities that day.
+Any student serving a Wednesday School or in-school restriction may participate in extracurricular activities that day. - 7.
+Students are not exempt from Wednesday school because of activity participation or practice.